Photography as Art: The Debate is Over

-The impact on the careers of illustrators and painters (from 1839 on) was dramatic.
-For many, years of training and steady work became irrelevant.
-Their livelihood was jeopardized by the camera - which they often viewed as a mechanical device or passing fancy, rather than as an artist's tool.
+The impact on the careers of illustrators and painters from 1839 on was dramatic.
+The livelihood of many artists was jeopardized by the camera, which they often viewed as a mechanical device or passing fancy, rather than as an artist's tool.

-The public debate on whether it was photography as art or mere documentation began back then, often centering on the camera, rather than on the talents and intent of the photographer.
+The public debate on whether images were photography as art or mere documentation began back then, often centering on the camera, rather than on the talents and intent of the photographer.

 Impressionism and AbstractionWhen photography exploded onto the scene, it forced painters out of their comfort zones.
 As a response, many painters began working in the more fanciful "impressionism" and later in "abstraction" - in part reacting to the camera's perceived ability to create more truthful looking images.
 As painting changed, so did art photography.
 One hundred ten years ago, photographers also created impressionistic images.
 Some scratched negatives and un-focused lenses to create prints with dissolving aspects, similar to paintings by Monet and Cezanne.
 Later, they manipulated images in the darkroom, creating works sometimes perceived as paintings - even as abstract paintings.

-Photographic art was experiencing a Renaissance in the seventies, yet few galleries were ready to exhibit this medium.
-As one of a small number of venues showing these images, BC Space attracted nationwide attention - particularly from people wanting to hang their pictures there.
+Photographic art was experiencing a renaissance in the seventies, and BC Space became one of few spaces ready to exhibit this medium.
+Soon, the lab and gallery attracted nationwide attention, particularly from people wanting to hang their pictures there.

 Interpretive Picture Taking